Satya or ‘truthfulness’ is the second of the Yamas of Patanjali’s Yoga Sutras.

 Each situation we come across offers us the opportunity to see the truth if we are open to it.
 A daily practice of slowing down, taking a couple of deep breaths and observing things as they really are can help us move closer towards a state of peace and stillness in the mind.

-The Asato Maa mantra from the Upanishads is used by many practitioners as a daily acknowledgement of moving towards truth:
+The Asato Maa mantra from the Upanishads is used by many practitioners as a daily acknowledgment of moving towards truth:

 Om Asato Maa Sad-Gamaya